-- Orthopaedic problems (such as flat feet or dislocated hips)
+- Problems with orthopedics (such as flat feet or dislocated hips)

 - Early puberty in girls/delayed puberty in boys

-A primary reason that prevention of obesity is vital in children is because the likelihood of childhood obesity persisting into adulthood increases as the child grows older.
-This puts the person at high risk of high blood pressure, diabetes, and heart disease.
-The following points would give you the answer to the question, how to prevent obesity in infants, teens and children and adults.
+One of the primary reasons that prevention of obesity is vital in children is because the likelihood of childhood obesity persisting into adulthood increases as the child grows older.
+This puts the person at increased risk of high blood pressure, type 2 diabetes, and heart disease.
+The following points would answer how to prevent obesity in infants, teens and children, and adults.

 - Gradually work to change family eating patterns and habits and activity levels rather than focusing on a child’s weight.

-- Be a role model.
-Parents who eat healthy foods and participate in certain physical activities set an example so that a child is more likely to do the same as them.
+- Be a role model for others.
+Parents who consume nutritious meals and engage in particular physical activities set an example for their children, making them more likely to follow suit.

 - Encourage physical activity.
 Children must devote at least 60 minutes to moderate physical activity every day.
-More than 60 minutes of activity may promote weight loss and provide weight maintenance.
 Try to work out at home and prevent going out to avoid catching the deadly coronavirus.

 - Reduce screen time in front of the computer and television to less than 1 to 2 hours daily.

-- Encourage children to eat only when they are hungry and ask them to eat slowly.
+- Encourage children to eat only when hungry and ask them to eat slowly.

-- Keep the fridge stocked with fat-free or low-fat milk, fresh fruits, and vegetables instead of snacks and soft drinks that are high in sugar and fat.
+- Keep the fridge stocked with fat-free or low-fat milk, fresh fruits, and vegetables instead of snacks and soft drinks high in sugar and fat.

-- Serve at least 5 servings of fruits and vegetables daily.
+- Serve at least five servings of fruits and vegetables daily.

-- Encourage children to drink water rather than beverages with added sugar.
-These include soft drinks, sports drinks, and fruit juice drinks.
+- Instead of sugary drinks, encourage your kids to drink water.
+Among these are soft drinks, sports drinks, and fruit juice drinks.

-- Eat 5 to 9 servings of vegetables and fruits daily.
-A vegetable serving is 1 cup of raw vegetables or 1/2 cup of cooked vegetables or vegetable juice.
-A fruit serving is 1 piece of small to medium fresh fruit, 1/2 cup of canned or fresh fruit or fruit juice, or 1/4 cup of dried fruit.
+- A fruit serving is one piece of small to medium fresh fruit, 1/2 cup of canned or fresh fruit or fruit juice, or 1/4 cup of dried fruit.

-- Maintain a food diary of what you ate, where you ate, and how you were feeling before and after you ate.
+- Maintain a food diary of what you ate, where you ate, and how you were feeling before and after eating.

-- Choose whole-grain foods, such as brown rice and whole-wheat bread only.
-Don't eat highly processed foods made with refined white sugar, high-fructose corn syrup, flour, and saturated fat.
+- Only consume whole-grain items like brown rice and whole-wheat bread.
+Avoid refined white sugar, high-fructose corn syrup, flour, and saturated fat in highly processed meals.

-- Look for ways to get at least 10 or 15 minutes of some type of activity during the day.
-Walking around the block or up and down a few flights of stairs is a good start.
+- During the day, find methods to get at least 10 to 15 minutes of physical exercise.
+It’s a good idea to start by walking around the block or up and down a few flights of stairs.

-- Aim for an average of 60 to 90 minutes or more of moderate to intense physical activity 3 to 4 days a week.
-Examples of moderate-intensity exercise are walking a 15-minute mile, or hoeing and weeding a garden.
-Playing singles tennis or running are examples of more intense activities.
-Exercise at home and avoid going out to not catch the coronavirus.
+- Aim for 60 to 90 minutes of moderate to intense physical exercise three to four times each week.
+Walking a 15-minute mile or hoeing and tending a garden are examples of moderate-intensity practice.
+Playing singles, tennis, or running are examples of more intense activities.
+Exercise at home and avoid going out so as not to catch the coronavirus.

-Obesity could make the coronavirus infection more severe among the individuals, a new study in the medical journal The Lancet says. “[I]n populations with a high prevalence of obesity, coronavirus would affect younger populations more than previously reported,” it stated.
-Common comorbidities--conditions which increase the risk in patients with coronavirus--have been hypertension, cardiovascular diseases, and diabetes but as the pandemic hit the United States in late March 2020, Johns Hopkins Hospital started admitting younger patients to the intensive care units or ICUs, many of whom were also obese.
+Obesity could make the coronavirus infection more severe among individuals, a new study in the medical journal The Lancet says. “[I]n populations with a high prevalence of obesity, coronavirus would affect younger populations more than previously reported,” it stated.
+Common comorbidities–conditions that are known to result in increased risk in patients with coronavirus–have been hypertension, cardiovascular diseases, and diabetes, but as the pandemic hit the United States in late March 2020, Johns Hopkins Hospital started admitting younger patients to the intensive care units or ICUs, many of whom were also obese.

-Obesity impairs the immune responses to viral infections and encourages other comorbidities such as hypertension and diabetes, and adversely affects cardiovascular function.
+Obesity impairs the immune responses to viral infections.
+It encourages other comorbidities such as hypertension and diabetes and adversely affects cardiovascular function.
 The study even suggested that public messaging needs to reach the younger adults, the severity of symptoms required for coronavirus testing should be reduced for obese individuals, and the at-risk obese population should be put under greater vigilance to reduce the spread of the coronavirus infection.